A complete SAIL Amsterdam 2025 guide

 Tall ships

 The main attractions of SAIL Amsterdam are the tall ships, including many three-masted and four-masted ships.
-For the one planned in 2020, 57 tall ships were expected to attend and it should be a similar number this time – I’ll update when I can.
+For the one planned in 2020, 57 tall ships were expected to attend and it should be a similar number this time – at the moment (September 29, 2024), 50 tall ships are listed on their website, but that number may grow.
 Barks, schooners, brigantines, frigates: you name it, they’ll be there.
-(If you know the differences among all these types of tall ships, you should definitely be there too!)
+(If you know the differences among all these types of tall ships, you should definitely be there too!).
+As of September 29, 2024, the website lists 184 ships in total, but promises 800+.

 Marine ships